 In 1923, a group of fifteen young women formed a charitable organization and named it “The Blue Bird Circle.”
 The first projects undertaken by the Circle were to provide aid to the Young Women’s Cooperative Home and to a day nursery for working mothers.

 In 1927, The Blue Bird Circle opened a small gift shop and held rummage sales to fund the Circle’s charitable endeavors.

-In 1934 the Arabia Shrine Temple asked the members of The Circle to provide hospital space for crippled children.
+In 1934 the Arabia Shrine Temple asked the members of the Circle to provide hospital space for pediatric orthopedic care.
 The “Little Hospital” was built by the Circle at a cost of $7,400 on the grounds of The Methodist Hospital and was deeded to the hospital.
 The Shriners maintained the building and established a set daily fee for patients, and members of the Circle acted as volunteers.